 For backpacking, you’ll need to obtain a permit from either the Rainbow Forest Museum (south end) or the Painted Desert Visitor Center (north end).
 The permit is free, but you have to read and sign off on the backcountry guidelines.

 Keep in mind that you must camp at least one mile from a trailhead.
 With your permit, you’ll also receive an assignment to one of the five backcountry zones and given a basic map.
 Beyond that, you’re free to roam!

 READ MORE ⇒ A Beginner’s Guide To Camping With Dogs

-There is no water in the backcountry, so you’ll have to pack all the water you’ll need for your excursion.
+There is no water in the backcountry, so be sure to pack all the water you’ll need for your excursion.
 The lack of water was Cool Whip’s favorite part about this terrain — she does not like to get her toes wet!
-Also, there are areas in the backcountry with rough terrain, so consider getting your dog used to wearing dog boots before your trip and and put them in her pack.

 No matter where you go in Petrified Forest National Park with your dog, remember that you are in the desert and the weather can change quickly.
-We experienced extremely strong winds on both visits, as can be seen with Cool Whip’s preinstalled wind gauges (ear flaps) that monitor wind conditions.
+We’ve experienced extremely strong winds on both of our visits.
+Fortunately, Cool Whip has preinstalled wind gauges (ear flaps) that monitor wind conditions.
 See them in action in this video:

-We hope our experience encourages you to visit Petrified Forest National Park with your dogs.
+We hope our experience encourages you to visit Petrified Forest National Park with your pets.
 This uniquely pet friendly national park should be on every dog’s bucket list!

 If you’re not into camping, check out these pet friendly lodgings in nearby Holbrook, Arizona.